marberi/100days/README.md

 Working on tweaking the network accuracy in the (finished) planet competition.
 Training resnet50 takes a bit of time.
 Not terrible long, but it gives me some time to wait.

+# Day 22 [2019-02-09]
+Quite a long days.
+I played around with training the planet dataset.
+At the end of the day, I returned to look at the whale identification dataset.
+With some improvements my score went from 0.284 to 0.456.
+Still not terrible good, but I gain some experience with this dataset.